TZstatsADS/Spring2019-Proj3-grp5/README.md

 + We created three models for image super resolution.
 The first model is the baseline model -- Gradient Boosting Machines.
 Then we built XGBoost model and CNN model to further improve image resolution .

 + The baseline model has mean psnr = 25.82641.
 The XGBoost model has mean psnr = 25.61457 and the CNN model has mean psnr = 27.08050.
+CNN model provides mean psnr = 27.0 on 55 epochs with batch size of 150.
+It processes 1500 test images in 19 mins on a GPU - enabled virtual machine in Google Colaboratory.
 After comparing the performances of XGBoost model and CNN model, our team decided to run the CNN model during the presentation as it costs much less time to run and gives us the best result that we could have.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))